ess-dmsc-dram/documents/meeting_notes/April_2018/agenda.md

 * Need to have some way of slicing the bank to view individual detectors (already known)
 * Intensity of individual detectors would likely be very low

+## New Starter
+Neutron training course [Lamar to add link]

+## General
+* Generate a good understanding of crystallography within the team.
+* Need to look at imaging and gather requirements as these feed into the hardware needs.